 Palm oil operations offer significant commercial potential because the land is already purchased and in use for palm oil production.
 Cattle breeding under palm can provide owners with an additional income stream, and may reduce production costs and increase productivity.

-IACCB is testing these propositions in four locations:
+IACCB is testing these propositions in three locations:

 IACCB SISKA Partners Update